The Car Connection Lincoln Nautilus Overview

-Although it's a new name for Lincoln, the Nautilus is a slight refresh of the automaker's old MKX crossover that was updated in 2016.
+Although it's a new name for Lincoln, the Nautilus is a refresh of the automaker's old MKX crossover that was updated in 2016.

-With the Nautilus, Lincoln has a rival for luxury crossovers such as the Lexus RX 350, Acura RDX and MDX, Cadillac SRX, Buick Enclave, and Volvo XC60.
+With the Nautilus, Lincoln has a rival for luxury crossovers such as the Lexus RX 350, Acura RDX and MDX, Cadillac CT5, Buick Enclave, and Volvo XC60.

 The new Lincoln Nautilus

 The Lincoln Nautilus was launched in 2018 as a mild update to the MKX, which was retired.

 Lincoln also retired the corporate base 3.7-liter V-6 in favor of a 2.0-liter turbo-4, which makes 250 hp (up from 245 at launch).
 The uprated 2.7-liter turbocharged V-6 makes 335 hp and both engines are paired exclusively to 8-speed automatic transmissions.
 Front-wheel drive is standard on base models, and all-wheel drive is optional with the base engine, standard on the uprated engine.

 On the tech front, Lincoln has added a 12.3-inch instrument cluster display, just like on the Continental and Navigator.
-A pair of 22-way front seats and up to a 19-speaker audio system, both borrowed from other Lincoln products, are both available.
-Active safety systems are newly available on the Nautilus, including adaptive cruise control, blind-spot monitors, and automatic emergency braking.
-Those systems have added functionality too: stop-and-go for traffic, and lane centering for the active lane control systems.
+A pair of 22-way front seats and a Revel audio system with as many as 19 speakers are both available.

 Lincoln Nautilus history

-The MKX was originally going to be called Aviator when it was initially released, a name that was available after the Ford Explorer-based Lincoln that used it was discontinued.
+The MKX was originally going to be called Aviator when it was released, a name that was available after the Ford Explorer-based Lincoln that used it was discontinued.
 Instead, the crossover got its three-character badge, as at the time Lincoln was transitioning to a letter-based naming scheme, having recently renamed the Zephyr the MKZ.